simeononsecurity/simeononsecurity.ch/content/articles/flock-you-detection-project-counter-surveillance-hardware-guide-2026/index.en.md

 [...
 21 additional manufacturer OUIs ...]
 ```

-When a detection device scans WiFi traffic in promiscuous mode, it can identify **any device broadcasting frames with these OUIs**.
+When a detection device scans WiFi traffic in promiscuous mode, **it identifies any device broadcasting frames with these OUIs**.

 #### 2. Wildcard Probe Request Detection